Last updated on August 14th, 2023 at 12:27 pm

 Realize that if you want other portions of the home inspected, including the drywall, garage, bathrooms, and living room inspected, a 4 point inspection may NOT be the way to go!

-How much does the inspection cost
+How much does it cost

 According to Get Jerry, the average cost is between $50-$150, making it extremely affordable.
 Costs vary depending on the location and inspection firm.

-What are the benefits of this inspection
+What are the benefits

 • 1.
 Increased safety: A 4 point home inspection examines the four main areas of the home that are most likely to experience problems, helping to identify any existing or potential safety hazards.